dolfandringa/AquaponicsModeler/docs/index.rst

 Download the latest version of AquaponicsModeler from https://github.com/dolfandringa/AquaponicsModeler/archive/master.zip and then run `pip install master.zip`.
 This will install the application and all other dependencies.

+After installation you should be able to run aquaponicsmodeler(.exe) to run the application.

 ------------------
 Building the model
 ------------------